bytebase/bytebase.com-old/content/docs/en/introduction/use-cases.md

 ## Multi-Tenant Service

-A SaaS service may provision separate databases for each of its tenants.
+A SaaS service may provision separate [tenant databases](/docs/concepts/tenant-database) for each of its tenants.
 It's painful and error-prone to make sure a database change is consistently applied to each individual tenant's database.
-Bytebase provides a tenant mode to group those databases and can manage the lifecycle of those databases as a single unit.
+Bytebase provides [management capability](/docs/tenant-database-management) to group those databases and manages the lifecycle of those databases in a single workflow.

 ## Schema Enforcement and Engineering Excellence